skas901/dataviz-project-template-proposal/README.md

 # Data Visualization Project

-## Data

-Multivariate Diabetes Risk Dashboard
+## Multivariate Diabetes Risk Dashboard

 This project aims to create an interactive visualization for the Pima Indians Diabetes Dataset, allowing health analysts to rapidly explore and compare multiple risk factors (BMI, Glucose, Age, Pregnancies, etc.) to understand their collective contribution to a diabetes diagnosis.
 This design is based on Sketch 3: The Multivariate Comparison Dashboard.